-Molecular weight 495.2

-Formula C 18 H 19 Cl 2 O 7 PNa 2

-Appearance clear, colorless solution

-Purity CDP-Star (purified by HPLC) >98%

-Sensitivity A single copy gene (tissue plasminogen activator, tPA) is detected in a Southern blot in 3 μ g Bg/II or Eco RI digested human placental DNA using a DIG-labeled DNA probe and CDP- $Star$ with a film exposure time of $<$ 5 min.
-Using DIG-labeled RNA probes, similar sensitivity is obtained

-Signal stability The chemiluminescent signal from CDP-Star persists for days on nylon membranes.
+Molecular weight 495.2 Formula C 18 H 19 Cl 2 O 7 PNa 2 Appearance clear, colorless solution Purity CDP-Star, ready-to use (purified by HPLC) >98% Sensitivity A single-copy gene (tissue plasminogen activator, tPA) is detected in a Southern blot in 3 μ g human placental DNA using a DIG-labeled DNA probe and CDP- Star , ready-to use, with a film exposure time of $<$ 5 min.
+Using DIG-labeled RNA probes, similar sensitivity is obtained.
+Signal stability The chemiluminescent signal from CDP-Star, ready-to-use, persists for days on nylon membranes.
 Since film exposures of a few minutes are usually sufficient, multiple images may be acquired.

-Advantage Immediately after substrate addition, CDP-Star generates a luminescent signal of an approx. 10-fold increased sensitivity, compared to other chemiluminescent substrates, e.g., CSPD, both on nylon membrane and in solution.
+Advantage Immediately after substrate addition, CDP-Star, ready-to-use, generates a luminescent signal of an approx. 10-fold increased sensitivity, compared to other chemiluminescent substrates, e.g., CSPD, both on nylon membrane and in solution.